MartaFolgar/ifcb-quantification-tfm/README.md

 ---
 ## Dataset

-The dataset used in this project is the WHOI-Plankton dataset:
+This work uses the WHOI-Plankton dataset released by the Woods Hole Oceanographic Institution (WHOI):

 https://github.com/hsosik/WHOI-Plankton